ThiagoDiasV/school-api-challenge/README.md

 - Run unit tests
 - Run server

-Now you will be able to navigate through the School API.
+Now you will be able to navigate through the School API at localhost:8000.

-    $ docker-compose down

 ### Using local Python 3.8